Ginzburg-Landau patterns in circular and spherical geometries: vortices, spirals and attractors: Introduction

 Spiral waves proved in Theorem \ref{cor3} are rigidly rotating from the nature of the solution form (\ref{intro:ans}).
 It is worth noting that they serve as ideal reference solutions for secondary bifurcations to more intricate patterns; see \cite{ArKr02, Fietal07, FiSc03, SaSc01} for spirals with meandering and even drifting vortices.
 It is also interesting to study the dynamics of vortices and decide whether two different vortices annihilate; see \cite{Ch13, Lin96}.

 On the other hand, we describe the global asymptotic dynamical behaviour of $m$-armed vortex solutions.
 In particular, we construct \textit{vortex transition waves}, which are heteroclinic orbits that converge to different vortex equilibria as $t\to -\infty$ and $t\to \infty$.
-Indeed, the Ginzburg-Landau equation (\ref{intro:gl}) restricted to $L_{m}^2(\mathbb{R})$ is equivalent to the PDE,
+Indeed, the Ginzburg--Landau equation (\ref{intro:gl}) restricted to $L_{m}^2(\mathbb{R})$ is equivalent to the PDE,

+To illustrate dynamical properties of solutions of the PDE \eqref{cheq2}, recall that \eqref{cheq2} is the restriction of the Ginzburg--Landau equation \eqref{intro:gl} to the invariant subspace $L_m^2(\mathbb{R})$, and thus \eqref{cheq2} inherits the following aspects of \eqref{intro:gl}.
+First, \eqref{intro:gl} generates a compact \textit{semiflow} on the interpolation space $H^{2 \gamma} (\mathcal{M}, \mathbb{C})$ for any exponent $\gamma > 1/2$, according to \cite[Theorem 3.3.3]{He81} and the Schauder elliptic regularity theory.
+Second, the semiflow is \emph{dissipative}, in the sense that all solutions of \eqref{intro:gl} eventually stay in a fixed ball in $H^{2\gamma}(\mathcal{M}, \mathbb{C})$; see \cite{Carvalho}.
+By generating a compact dissipative semiflow, \eqref{intro:gl} possesses a \emph{global attractor} $\mathcal{A} \subset H^{2\gamma}(\mathcal{M}, \mathbb{C})$, which is defined as the maximal compact invariant set; see \cite{Carvalho}.
+Alternatively, the global attractor can be characterized as the minimal set that attracts all bounded sets, or the set of all global bounded solutions of (\ref{intro:gl}); see \cite[Chapter 2]{BabinVishik92}.

+The global attractor $\mathcal{A}$ has gradient structure and thereby consists of vortex equilibria and vortex transition waves (as heteroclinic orbits), since it is associated with the following \textit{strict Lyapunov function} (also see \cite{ArKr02}):